pReya/kirby-nginx/README.md

 # Running Kirby on Nginx

 In its requirements, Kirby states that it is able to run on many different web servers.
 However in reality it seems that most of the time it is used on Apache servers.
-There are many reasons why Apache might be the preferred way to host Kirby:

 Historically, Apache is pretty common among shared webhosting providers where many people host their Kirby sites.
 It's also very popular as a local development server because of tools like LAMP/MAMP/WAMP which make it very easy to install Apache and PHP on your local computer.
+Even though Nginx has been around for more than 15 years and is widely considered to be more modern and more performant than Apache, it's often seen as more complicated or not as beginner-friendly.

 ## Nginx does not support `.htaccess`

-One of the best arguments for using Apache is one of its convenience features: It can be configured through files (called `.htaccess`) within your project's folders.
+One of the best arguments for using Apache is one of its convenience features: It can be configured through files (called `.htaccess`) within your projects' folders.
 So it's no wonder, Kirby ships with a `.htaccess` file which makes sure, that it should run flawlessly whenever Kirby is dropped into an Apache web root.

 But this convenience comes at a cost: speed.
 All these `.htaccess` files have to be read and interpreted at every single request.
 So, because Nginx does not support `.htaccess` files [for performance reasons](https://www.nginx.com/resources/wiki/start/topics/examples/likeapache-htaccess/), it needs to be configured through a single, global config file.
 Most of the time, the config file also needs to be adjusted to the very specific server setup.
 Where Apache uses modules to include PHP, Nginx also does this in its global config file.
 This means, there is not a single config file that works out of the box, which could be shipped with Kirby.
 So the process of configuring Nginx seems a little more intimidating to beginners – however it's really not that difficult and requires only about 20 lines of configuration to get Kirby running on Nginx.

 ## Contexts and Directives
 Generally speaking, a Nginx config file consists of contexts and directives.
-A directive is just a special keyword, followed by one or multiple values (e.g. `server_name localhost`).
+A directive is just a special keyword, followed by one or multiple values (e.g. `server_name localhost`) and ends with semicolon.
 A context is a group and a scope for these directives (e.g. `server {...}`).
 The order of directives does not matter.

 Typically, when talking about a Nginx configuration, we don't need to modify the complete configuration or start completely from scratch, because Nginx comes with a very reasonable default config.
 We only only need to create a new `server` context for our Kirby page.
 This part will be autmatically embedded into a larger config file by default, which we don't need to deal with at all.